imapex-training/rest-api-swagger/README.md

 ### Stopping

-To stop your container, open another terminal window, and execute the `docker stop` command.
+To stop your container, open another terminal window, and execute the `docker stop` command:

 `docker stop swagger-default`

+To then remove your container, execute the `docker remove` command:

+`docker rm swagger-default`

 [item]: # (slide)
 ## Step 8: Bonus Round!
 Docker Makefile